 9. Make preparations to avoid jet lag

 I try to book an overnight flight whenever possible to beat jet lag, though this might not be sensible if you have trouble sleeping on planes.
 A tough workout the day before or morning of a flight also helps me feel at ease and rest more easily on the flight.
-I’m also testing a light called Lark that supposedly helps you avoid jet lag.
+Take a melatonin sleep aid after take-off to relax and fall asleep more easily.